xexnvn/xexnvn.github.io/README.md

 #### Data
 Financial data
   * Collect sample enterprise annual report data for the past 5 years.
-  * Including core financial indicators such as operating income, operating costs, gross profit, operating profit.
+  * Including core financial indicators such as operating income, operating costs, gross profit, and operating profit.
-  * Collect information such as the type of artificial intelligence technology and the amount of investment adopted by the enterprise during this period.
+  * Collect information such as the type of artificial intelligence technology and the investment the enterprise adopted during this period.

 #### Method
 Case analysis, empirical research on artificial intelligence returns on investment model.
   * Establish an artificial intelligence return on investment (AI-ROI) model.
   * AI-ROI = (Enterprise Benefit - Enterprise Benchmark Benefit) / AI Investment Cost
-  * Enterprises benefitted from the new operating income/profit after the application of artificial intelligence.
+  * Enterprises benefitted from the new operating income/profit after using artificial intelligence.
   * The benchmark benefit is the income/profit before applying artificial intelligence.
-  * The cost of AI investment is the actual investment cost of artificial intelligence technology research and development and application.
+  * The cost of AI investment is the actual cost of artificial intelligence technology research and development and application.

 #### Results
 The findings highlight the positive and negative consequences of AI integration on sustainability and valuation.
 The results show how successful implementation of AI-driven scalability strategies can lead to enhanced competitiveness, but also underscore potential risks and challenges.